Aidan-McNay/courseflow/docs/getting_started/installation.md

 ## Environment Variables

-`cornell-canvas` assumes that the following environment variables are used to provide access to API keys, as well as identify the relevant course:
+`courseflow` assumes that the following environment variables are used to provide access to API keys, as well as identify the relevant course:

  - `CANVAS_API_KEY`: Your [Canvas developer key](https://canvas.instructure.com/doc/api/file.developer_keys.html),